nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 With this graph, we have an excellent overview of the total numbers of RNA-Seq samples in the GTEx project, and we can see where we are missing data (for good biological reasons).
-However, this plot doesn’t show us Hardy Scale.
+However, this plot does not show us Hardy Scale.
 It’s hard to layer 4 variables, so let’s remove Tissue as a variable by focusing just on one Tissue.